lennier1/yahoogroups-auto-list-joiner/README.md

-# Automated joining of Yahoo Groups
+# Automated joining of a list of Yahoo Groups

 ### tl;dr - we (ArchiveTeam) need help to save as much of Yahoo Groups as possible.